-- The community within which the school is located RE provides opportunities to investigate patterns of diversity of religion and belief and forge links with different groups in the local area. - The UK community a major focus of RE is the study of diversity of religion and belief in the UK and how this influences national life - The global community RE involves the study of matters of global significance recognising the diversity of religion and belief and its impact on world issues.
+- The school community RE provides a positive context within which the diversity of cultures, beliefs and values can be celebrated and explored. - The community within which the school is located RE provides opportunities to investigate patterns of diversity of religion and belief and forge links with different groups in the local area. - The UK community a major focus of RE is the study of diversity of religion and belief in the UK and how this influences national life

+• The global community - RE involves the study of matters of global significance recognising the diversity of religion and belief and its impact on world issues.